Explore The Colourful Moroccan Souk (Moroccan Market)

 #2 Buy a “Berber Picasso” from Souk Zrabia

 Scores of flamboyant Moroccan rugs and carpets in Souk Zrabia a carpet market, are a treat for the eyes.
 These Berber carpets are so awe-inspiring they are known as Berber Picasso.
-They are considered not less than an art form in Morocco.
+They are considered not less than an art form in Moroccan Market.
 And, rightly so.
 Made with a range of different animal skins, each carpet is woven to tell a tribal tale or boast a talismanic symbols.

 #3 Take home metal or woodwork from Souk Haddadine & Souk Chouari